 - Agreeing a customs union with the EU

 - Negotiating a comprehensive Free Trade Agreement (FTA)

 - Operating under a World Trade Organisation (WTO) model

 FTA agreements have historically taken some time to put together and that is the reason why many think it’s unlikely that a deal of this kind will be in place by the time the UK exits the EU.
 In which case, interim measures may need to be put in place.

 What we do know is that whilst the situation for logistics rules are still unclear, we are confident that any existing rules in place today will remain where they are until at least March 2019.
 This allows Carousel and LSi Logistik time to consult with Clients, Suppliers & Partners to assess the developments required, and to ensure that Brexit is an opportunity for all supply chains to remain agile and responsive.

 One possibility, if a new agreement cannot be sought, is that a World Trade Organisation (WTO) model may be adopted.
 Under WTO rules, the UK and EU would be obliged to apply to each other the tariffs and other trade restrictions that apply to the rest of the world.
 Whilst commercially, this may be the least favourable of all the options, many believe this is the one that will have the greatest impact and therefore the one that may need to be prepared for.

 Alongside trying to agree a new arrangement with the EU, we also know the Government will be looking to ensure that the UK’s own customs/excise systems and processes continue to be effective and this is therefore something that needs to be analysed in more detail.

 Undoubtedly, technology will play a key factor in how UK companies will look to deal with any impacts on Brexit; offering better visibility and efficiency across the supply chain.
-(Carousel’s recently launched a white paper on the subject of technology in logistics is available here for further reading on this subject).

 The effect on supply chains – an overview